Silas House: Writing

-In March 2009, House published Something's Rising with creative nonfiction writer Jason Kyle Howard.
+House published Something's Rising with creative nonfiction writer Jason Kyle Howard in March 2009.
 The book is a series of profiles of various anti-mountaintop removal activists from the region, including musicians Jean Ritchie and Kathy Mattea, author Denise Giardina, and activist Judy Bonds.
 The book was called "revelatory" by esteemed author and oral historian Studs Terkel, in his last blurb.
 Writers Lee Smith and Hal Crowther co-authored the introduction.

 House's fourth novel, Eli the Good, was published in September 2009 to great acclaim.
 The book emerged as a number one bestseller on the Southern lists and received the first annual Storylines Prize from the New York Public Library system, an award given to a book for use in the ESL and literacy programs of New York City, as well as an E.B.
 White Award given by the American Booksellers Association.

-His short story Recruiters, which has appeared in Anthology of Appalachian Writing, Vol. 2 now has a new Larkspur Press edition from Kentucky's Artisan Printer.
-This special edition is illustrated Arwen Donahue and includes the original song Brennen's Ballad by Sue Massek, which was the inspiration for the story.
+His short story "Recruiters", which appeared in Anthology of Appalachian Writing, Vol. 2, also has a Larkspur Press edition from Kentucky's Artisan Printer.
+This special edition is illustrated by Arwen Donahue and includes the original song "Brennen's Ballad" by Sue Massek, which was the inspiration for the story.

-House's first book for middle-graders, Same Sun Here, was published in February 2012 and co-written with Neela Vaswani.
-The book was the winner of the Parents Choice Award and was the #1 Most Recommended Book by Independent Booksellers in the entire nation during the Spring of 2012.
-House and Vaswani recorded the highly successful audiobook version of the novel, which won an Earphones Award, and the Audie Award for Best Narration, the highest honor given to audiobooks.
+House's first book written for elementary-aged children, Same Sun Here, was co-written with Neela Vaswani and published in February 2012.
+The book was the winner of the Parent's Choice Award and was the #1 Most Recommended Book by Independent Booksellers in the nation in the spring of 2012.
+House and Vaswani recorded the highly successful audiobook version of the novel, which won an Earphones Award, and the Audie Award for Best Narration for Children's Title Ages 8–12, the highest honor given to audiobooks.
 The novel won over a dozen awards, including the Nautilus Award and a South Asian Book Association Honor Book.

-House's sixth novel, Southernmost was published in June 2018 and was long-listed for the Carnegie Medal for Excellence in Fiction.
-The book was a SIBA bestseller and received wide acclaim, especially among other writers, such as Dorothy Allison, Jennifer Haigh, Lee Smith, Garth Greenwell, and many others.
+House's sixth novel, Southernmost, was published in June 2018 and was long-listed for the Andrew Carnegie Medal for Excellence in Fiction.
+The book was a SIBA bestseller and received wide acclaim, especially among other writers, including Dorothy Allison, Jennifer Haigh, Lee Smith, and Garth Greenwell.
 It won the 2019 Judy Gaines Young Book Award, given by Transylvania University annually to recognize an excellent book from the Appalachian region.
-The book won the Weatherford Award for Fiction, was long-listed for the 2019 Carnegie Medal for Excellence in Fiction, and short-listed for the Willie Morris Award for Southern Fiction.
-House compiled a music playlist on the literature and music blog Largehearted Boy to accompany Southernmost.
-The playlist includes music by Brandi Carlile, Celia Cruz, Patsy Cline, and others.
+The book won the Weatherford Award for Fiction, was longlisted for the 2019 Andrew Carnegie Medal, and was short-listed for the Willie Morris Award for Southern Fiction.